 Throughout the treatment process there is stress and uncertainty, and a host of difficult feelings that can be hard to cope with.
 There is loss and grief that may be suppressed, because you feel that you need to stay positive and move on to the next treatment cycle (if there is one) or stage.
 Relationships can be strained – men and women respond differently to the emotional stress – and all aspects of your life are affected.
 It can feel as if life is on hold.

-Some might consider adoption, or possibly surrogacy.
-In all situations counselling will help them to grieve their loss, take stock of their experience over the last few years and come to acceptance of the outcome.
-Only then can they can look at what they want their future to be, reach decisions and plan for a life together as a couple or a ‘different’ family.
-Those who go on to adopt will be offered support from specialist counsellors.
+If you have decided to stop trying for pregnancy, counselling will help you to grieve your loss, take stock of your experience over the last few years and come to acceptance of the outcome.
+Only then can you can look at what you want your future to be, reach decisions and plan for a life together as a couple or a family ‘of difference’.

 How does fertility counselling help?

 Counselling allows you to talk about your experience, feelings and thoughts with someone who has empathy and is non-judgemental.
 I won’t pretend to completely understand your specific situation, but I do have personal experience of donor conception treatment.
 My counselling offers the chance to talk through decisions you might need to make, and find strategies for managing strong and sometimes confusing emotions.
-A trained and experienced fertility counsellor (a BICA member) has some knowledge of the complex medical procedures that you face and is aware of the regulatory environment in which fertility clinics operate.
+As an accredited and experienced fertility counsellor I have some knowledge of the complex medical procedures that you face and is aware of the regulatory environment in which fertility clinics operate.
 I also have personal experience of fertility treatment.